GMKAKISTOS/Spring_Data_JPA_Hibernate_MySQL_Crud_App/README.md

-# Spring Data JPA Hibernate MySQL CRUD Application
+# Spring data jpa hibernate MySQL crud application

 This repository contains a command-line interface (CLI) application built with Spring Boot, Spring Data JPA, and Hibernate.
 It demonstrates full CRUD (Create, Read, Update, Delete) operations on a MySQL database for managing companies, departments, tasks, and employee information.